ge3224/tailkick/README.md

 #### <a name="gs-site-owners"></a>Install TailKick in WordPress

-Without editing template files, CSS, or PHP, they can personalize *TailKick*'s look using their unique content and WordPress's Customize API (Customizer).

 - Download the `tailkick` folder in this repository.
 (Here's a DownGit link: [tailkick](https://downgit.github.io/#/home?url=https://github.com/ge3224/tailkick/tree/main/tailkick).)
 - Upload the `tailkick.zip` file through your WordPress dashboard.
 (See [WP help docs](https://wordpress.org/support/article/appearance-themes-screen/#using-the-upload-method).)
 - Click the **Activate** link.

+Without editing template files, CSS, or PHP, you can personalize *TailKick*'s look using their unique content and WordPress's Customize API (Customizer).

-#### <a name="gs-theme-developers"></a>Develop TailKick with Tailwind CSS
+#### <a name="gs-theme-developers"></a>Develop a Theme Based on TailKick with Tailwind CSS

 ```bash
 git clone https://github.com/ge3224/tailkick